Assess Your Risk Factors for Heart Disease

 Blood pressure medicine.
 Medicines used to treat high blood pressure include diuretics, angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), beta-blockers, calcium channel blockers, and direct renin inhibitors.

 HDL cholesterol.
 HDL, or high-density lipoprotein, is the “good” cholesterol because it helps prevent cholesterol from building up in your arteries.
 The higher your HDL, the better.
-An HDL of less than 40 mg/dL (in men) or less than 50 mg/dL (for women) puts you at major risk of heart attack.
+An HDL of less than 40 mg/dL (in men) or less than 50 mg/dL (for women) is a major risk factor for heart disease.

 Total cholesterol.
 Total cholesterol is the sum of all the cholesterol in your blood.
 The higher your total cholesterol, the greater your risk for heart disease.

-Check out your risk for heart attack with this interactive assessment.
+Check out your risk factors for heart disease with this interactive assessment.